Skip to main content

 • More Articles You Might Enjoy

 Gas grills may lack the romance of cooking over charcoal—you won’t get the extra boost of flavor from smoky briquettes, and it’s impossible to heat the grill to the same temperature.
 But gas offers instant, even heat that puts charcoal grills to shame, helping you cook up delicious burgers and chicken breasts.
-They also boast precise temperature control, which makes it easy to cook delicate foods that might be burned while cooking over coals that can get as hot as 700°F.

-We put popular propane gas grills through extensive testing to evaluate each based on the ease of assembly, preheat speeds, and its grill surface, among other factors.
-After cooking dozens of burgers, chicken drumsticks, and asparagus, we can say with certainty that the most expensive model is not necessarily the best.
+After cooking dozens of burgers, hot dogs, and chicken drumsticks, we can say with certainty that the most expensive model is not necessarily the best.
 But the cheapest options might not be built to satisfy, either.
+Here are the best gas grills of 2024.

 The Weber Spirit II E-310 open, showing a whole rotisserie chicken and vegetables cooking, in a backyard.